Max Van Wyk de Vries

 PhD student

-I am a first-year PhD student researching landslide forecasting in Indonesia, focusing on rainfall-triggered events.
+I am a PhD student researching landslide forecasting in Indonesia, focusing on rainfall-triggered events.
 My work will involve evaluating threshold-based forecasting models and exploring alternatives using remote sensing and field data to improve landslide prediction.

 Emma Greenough